Former energy company exec pleads guilty in bribery scheme

-NEW YORK (AP) — A former energy company executive has pleaded guilty in connection with a scheme to bribe a former top aide to Democratic New York Gov. Andrew Cuomo.
+NEW YORK (AP) — A former energy company executive pleaded guilty Friday in connection with a scheme to bribe a former top aide to New York Gov. Andrew Cuomo.

-Federal prosecutors in Manhattan say Peter Galbraith Kelly pleaded guilty on Friday to conspiracy to commit wire fraud.
+Peter Galbraith Kelly pleaded guilty in Manhattan federal court to conspiracy to commit wire fraud.

 Jurors convicted the former Cuomo aide, Joseph Percoco, on federal bribery and fraud charges on March 13.
 But the jury deadlocked on charges that Kelly had offered Percoco a bribe.

 Most Read Nation & World Stories